Metric reconstruction and the Hamiltonian for eccentric, precessing binaries in the small-mass-ratio limit

 with constant amplitudes $\mathcal{C}^\mathrm{\mathcal{G}RG}_{ab}$.
 Once again, the ARG perturbations share the same behavior as the SRG perturbations.

-In Figure \ref{fig:asymp}, we highlight these asymptotic properties by plotting the metric perturbation produced by a point-particle on a non-eccentric, non-precessing (circular, equatorial) geodesic with parameters $(\hat{a},p,e,x)=(0.9,10,0,1)$.
+In Figure \ref{fig:asymp}, we highlight these asymptotic properties by plotting the metric perturbation produced by a point-particle on a noneccentric, nonprecessing (circular, equatorial) geodesic with parameters $(\hat{a},p,e,x)=(0.9,10,0,1)$.
 (Recall that $\hat{a}=a/M$.)
 The metric perturbations are constructed via Eq.~\eqref{eqn:hYlm} up to $\ell_\mathrm{max}=30$, but we do not include the static $m=0$ modes when reconstructing the ARG perturbation.
-To capture the behavior both at the horizon and infinity, we evaluate the metric perturbation along sharp time-slices $T = 0$, with
+To capture the behavior both at the horizon and infinity, we evaluate the metric perturbation along sharp time slices $T = 0$, with

 $r_0 = p M$ and at $z = 0$, $\tilde{\phi} = a/(2M\kappa) \ln[(r_0 - r_-)/(r_0-r_+)]$.
-As expected, the metric perturbations match the asymptotics in Eqs.~\eqref{eqn:asympHor} and \eqref{eqn:asympInf} with ORG perturbations regular at infinty and IRG perturbations regular at the horizon.
+As expected, the metric perturbations match the asymptotics in Eqs.~\eqref{eqn:asympHor} and \eqref{eqn:asympInf} with ORG perturbations regular at infinity and IRG perturbations regular at the horizon.
 Interestingly, the SRG and ARG perturbations are singular at both boundaries for the $mm$- and $\bar{m}\bar{m}$-components, inheriting the ``worst" behavior of their ORG and IRG counterparts.
 We also note that, for circular orbits, $h_{lm}$ and $h_{nm}$ are completely imaginary, while $h_{mm}$ is real across all of our gauges.